Kalmis/oauth-system-to-system-demo/README.md

-h1.
-OAuth2/OIDC demo for system to integration
+# OAuth2/OIDC demo for system to integration

-h2.
-SOLELY FOR DEMO PURPOSES!
+## SOLELY FOR DEMO PURPOSES!

+## Purpose

+A locally runnable demo for creating a trusted connection between to systems using OAuth2 Authorization code and Client credentials grant.

-h2.
-Setup
+## Setup

-h3.
-Requirements
+### Requirements

 * Docker https://www.docker.com/get-started/
 * Python 3 (tested with 3.8)

-h3.
-Install dependencies
+### Install dependencies

 Python virtual environment is strongly recommended.